Welcome to Club VW

 The first VW Spectacular in Nambucca Heads in 1984 changed a lot of attitudes.
 For the first time, VW owners realised that a pure VW enthusiasts' club could exist - and several of them suddenly sprang up along the NSW north coast.

 Believe it or not, the catalyst for Club VW Sydney was the first Variety Club ‘Bourke to Burketown Bash’, scheduled for June 1985.
 Several high-profile celebrity VWs were competing, including ones driven by Barry Ferguson, George Reynolds, and Ron and Val Taylor.
-At the January 1985 meeting (16/1/85) of the NSW Volkswagen club, I mentioned this event and suggested on behalf of the club's few VW drivers that the club get behind it.
-Rather than do so, we were stonewalled by stupid objections regarding CAMS affiliation, clashes with club rallies, interest for non-VW owning members, and so on.
+At the January 1985 meeting (16/1/85) of the NSW Volkswagen club, I mentioned this event and suggested on behalf of the club's occasional VW drivers that the club get behind it.
+Rather than do so, we were stonewalled by stupid objections regarding whether the Variety Club was CAMS affiliated, clashes with club rallies, interest for non-VW owning members, and so on.

 At the conclusion of this meeting, the four VW owners, Chris Edwards, Rod Young, Alex Simpson and I talked, in the dark street outside the Beecroft meeting hall, of the futility of the current situation.
 There were too many non-VW owners in the NSW VW Club.
 The existing political agenda was well set; we could not change it.
 However, we knew of many VW owners who would join with us in a new environment, particularly Steve Muller and his many VW friends such as Andrew Dodd, Ray Black, Steve Carter, Boris Orazem, Paul McKinley, Greg Figgis and so on.
 Chris Edwards was particularly outspoken that night; we all agreed that a new VW club was justified, and was the only possible solution.
 He volunteered to be its inaugural President.
 So, with a membership of four people, Club VW Sydney was born.